pyx-industries/julee/docs/architecture/applications/worker.rst

 Workflows use repositories and services via dependency injection.

-See :doc:`protocols` for DI setup.
+See :doc:`/architecture/clean_architecture/protocols` for DI setup.

 **Example configuration:**